oheydrew/ca-term3project-docs/README.md

 We saw a lot of potential for being able to help him with his business needs- He suggested we could develop him a front-facing website that his clients could use to look up their locations and menus, but we felt that it wouldn't suit the scope of our project.
 In the end due to time and scope constraints, we decided with Edwin to work on a small app to take track of weekly hours worked by his staff, and calculate the number of overtime hours.

+Big considerations in this project are the differences in the ways in which different users will use the product. **Employees** will likely wish for a simple, quick, easy interaction with the software, *most likely on their mobile phones*. **Managers**, however, will want a lot more control, data display and interactivity with their end of the process.

+In both cases, the aim of this project will be to *help both the employees, and the managers, spend less time on the administrative chores of timesheets*.
+The mobile app for Employees, will need to be simple, responsive, and easy to use- and the app for the managers will need to do a lot of automatic calculation, organization and filtering, to make the managers' jobs easier and simpler.
+This is about giving them something they will *want* to use, not something that scares them away from the technology.

 # 3. Describe the client’s current setup and data.
 Red Rocks Charcoal Chicken does not currently implement a digital solution to this problem.
 They are currently using an excel spreadsheet to manage employee data and employee expenses.
 The managers of each store must manually update the spreadsheet at the end of every week- This is time consuming and could better be handled through the use of an app and database solution.